-Each Local Lodge forming part of this Agreement shall have an Apprenticeship Fund controlled by a Board of Trustees consisting of an equal number of Employer Representatives and Union Representatives, who will administer the Fund.
+The Apprenticeship Fund of Local Lodge 555 will be controlled by a Board of Trustees consisting of an equal number of Employer Representatives and Union Representatives, who will administer the Fund as per the established jointly trusteed Trust Documents.

 The Parties acknowledge the formation of a National Training Trust Fund (NTTF) Committee who will act in a coordinating capacity to assist the Local Lodge Apprenticeship Fund Trustees.
-The parties agree to discuss the principles and structure that should govern such committees.